rycolos/gkserver-config/README.md

 ### Monitoring/Alerting

-I run of a joint stack of [Grafana](https://hub.docker.com/r/grafana/grafana/), [Prometheus](https://hub.docker.com/r/prom/prometheus), [Node Exporter](https://github.com/prometheus/node_exporter), and [cAdvisor](https://github.com/google/cadvisor) to monitor system and container metrics, as well as trigger alerts (to a Discord webhook) for cpu, memory, and temperature.
+I run of a joint stack of [Grafana](https://hub.docker.com/r/grafana/grafana/) for visualization, [Prometheus](https://hub.docker.com/r/prom/prometheus) for a time-series db, and finally [Node Exporter](https://github.com/prometheus/node_exporter) and [cAdvisor](https://github.com/google/cadvisor) as data sources to monitor system and container metrics, as well as trigger alerts (to a Discord webhook) for cpu, memory, and temperature.
 This is no doubt overkill, but it was fun and educational to set up.

 <img src="https://i.imgur.com/NwCtzZL.png" width="600">